POWER, POLITICS, AND CONTESTATION IN DHARAVI SLUMS, MUMBAI: A COUNTER-MAP

 Through the process of locating Dharavi related specific promises that were vocally made in order to win the political elections and analytically examining election inspired incidents within the elaborate timeline of the schemes, we identified changes made in the framework of the redevelopment process.

-description of image Image 19: Conflict between the state and the local (city) elected bodies and the contrast of proposed v/s constructed residential units.
+Image 19: Conflict between the state and the local (city) elected bodies and the contrast of proposed v/s constructed residential units.
 The City of Mumbai is located in the state of Maharashtra.
 The two main electoral bodies that look over the redevelopment process of Dharavi slums are 1) The State government and 2) the local body (city council) Brihanmumbai Municipal Corporation (BMC), the governing civic body of Mumbai.
 Shiv Sena (a right- wing Marathi regionalist and Hindu ultra nationalist political party) has been a constant BMC (locally) elected body.
 Whereas, the State elected housing ministers have been from different political parties from the year 1980 till today.
 For the execution of Slum Improvement Scheme (SIP), the state government appointed SRA ( Slum Rehabilitation Authority) in 1971 and established MHADA (Maharashtra Housing and Areas Development Authority) in 1977.
 A conflict of land ownership between private, municipal and state owned land, limited the provision of facilities of the schemes.
 Dharavi, a gold mine, became a political battleground as both the elected bodies disfavored losing authority over future development of the area.
 This political war between the local body and state body continued in the next upcoming scheme of SUP (Slum Upgrading Programme) as well.
 With the lack of legal tenure to housing of residents, the dispute of reclaiming private land either by BMC or MHADA resisted the upgradation process of slums.
 The Prime Minister Grant Project (PMGP) was established to flip this political battle.
 To overcome this, BMC elected body Shiv Sena declared that if they won the state elections they would redevelop the entire city’s slums for free (free of construction cost charged to the residents of the slums).
 As Shiv Sena won the state elections, they cautiously replaced Slum Redevelopment Scheme (SRD) to Slum Rehabilitation Scheme (SRS) just to symbolize their dominance over the earlier political party.
 In the act of adhering to the promise they vocally made, out of 4 million residential units, only 50,000 were constructed.
 SRA continued the process of redevelopment while the Dharavi Redevelopment Plan (DRP) took off with division of the area into 5 sectors.
 Almost double of the project estimated cost was spent in the mechanism and management of the process and not on the construction of the residential units.
 MHADA gained the authority to develop sector 5 along the historical political dispute, while the other sectors invited bids.
-Even today, the conflict over the ownership, transfer of power and economic beneficial structure demand is seen between the Central Railways and the State Government. description of image Image 20: The contrast of proposed v/s constructed residential units and the unending loop.
+Even today, the conflict over the ownership, transfer of power and economic beneficial structure demand is seen between the Central Railways and the State Government.
+Image 20: The contrast of proposed v/s constructed residential units and the unending loop.

 Since the redevelopment of Dharavi is affected by the political war and entangled ownership structure, the top bidders, UAE based Seclink Technologies Corporation and Adani Infra that were shortlisted earlier would go through the entire tendering process again.
 Even though few published articles mention the call for new tenders, others mention dissolution of existing GR (Government Resolution) of DRP.